In the Forward to the English translation of Luhmann’s Social Systems (1995), Eva M. Knodt writes,

-An important feature of this blog is its hypertextual structure.
-Key concepts in social systems theory are hyperlinked, sort of like Wikipedia, which means that the blog posts can be read in any order based on associational linkages.
+As noted above, an important feature of this blog is its hypertextual structure.
+Key concepts in social systems theory are hyperlinked, sort of like in Wikipedia, which means that the blog posts can be read in any order based on associational linkages.
 You may also navigate by clicking on categories listed at the top of posts.
-I also update posts as I explore what I’ve written.
+I also frequently update posts as I explore what I’ve written.
 So the blog is mainly for me, as I use it to work out ideas.
 But, of course, I am happy to see that other people also read it from time to time.

-Incidentally, Luhmann is known to have written in a kind of hypertextual, rather than conventionally linear, manner.
+Incidentally, Luhmann is known to have written in a kind of hypertextual (he kept a card catalogue with thoughts, quotes, etc., that he could mine when writing a book or article) rather than conventionally linear, manner.
 This style has always appealed to me.
 I wrote my doctoral dissertation on literary hypertext back when the Internet was still pretty new, and I have probably always thought in a nonlinear, hypertextual way.

 Note: This blog used to be called Autopoiesis: Producing and Reproducing Social Systems Theory.